Valor5k/ChatterinoConfig/Filters.md

 !flags.system_message
 ```

 ##### NO Bots - Removes bot accounts by there name.
-You can add bot accounts you see by adding their name divided by "|" (Case Sensitive).
+You can add bot accounts you see by adding their name seperated by "|" (Case Sensitive).
 ```
 !author.name match r"^(RibCrush|PhantomBot|Wizebot|Coebot|Moobot|Nightbot|StreamElements|Fossabot|ThePositiveBot|SupiBot)$"
 ```